DmitriyPismenniy/GitInstruction/GitInstriction.md

-# Инcтрукция по установке и работе c Git и Visual Studio Code
+# Installation instraction and common comands for Git

-## Установка Git
+## Installation of Git & Visual Studio Code

-## Основные команды git
+## Common comands for Git